-default (Optional) Display the template that balances system resources among features. dual-ipv4-and-ipv6 default Note (Optional) Display the dual template that supports both IPv4 and IPv6. qos (Optional) Display the template that maximizes system resources for quality of service (QoS) access control entries (ACEs). begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression . expression Expression in the output to use as a reference point.
+default (Optional) Display the template that balances system resources among features.
+This is the only template supported on Catalyst 2960-S switches. dual-ipv4-and-ipv6 default (Optional) Display the dual template that supports both IPv4 and IPv6.
+This keyword is not supported on Catalyst 2960-S switches qos (Optional) Display the template that maximizes system resources for quality of service (QoS) access control entries (ACEs).
+This keyword is not supported on Catalyst 2960-S switches begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression . expression Expression in the output to use as a reference point.

-Release Modification

-12.2(25)FX This command was introduced.
+Release Modification 12.2(25)FX This command was introduced.
 12.2(40)SE The dual-ipv4-and-ipv6 default keywords were added.
+12.2(53)SE1 The default template for the Catalyst 2960-S switch was added.

-When you change the SDM template by using the sdm prefer global configuration command, you must reload the switch for the configuration to take effect.
+On a Catalyst 2960 switch, when you change the SDM template by using the sdm prefer global configuration command, you must reload the switch for the configuration to take effect.
 If you enter the show sdm prefer command before you enter the reload privileged EXEC command, the show sdm prefer command shows the template currently in use and the template that will become active after a reload.
+The Catalyst 2960-S switch uses only a default template for maximum resource support.